RTPI is on hiatus while we help partners integrate our technology.

 2,129

-additional job months when work authorization starts on day zero instead of day one hundred eighty.
+additional job months in the first year when work authorization begins on day zero rather than day 180.

 $5.4M